ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 It's hard to move on from some things, but yeah, I think the country could certainly do that, with a number of things, emotionally.

 I just didn't think it needed to start with me and my family, personally, but, as the kids say "FML".

+And that ends this first section of my personal history with madness.
+The "F" doesn't actually stand for fuck.
 # Pt 1.5 -- A flash to the future

 ### Mid afternoon near the end of the workday in a conference call with around 8 people on Friday, May 20 2022